Frankfurt: Frankfurt Trade Fair

 Frankfurt Trade Fair (Messe Frankfurt) has the third-largest exhibition site in the world with a total of 578000 m2.
 The trade fair premises are located in the western part between Bockenheim, the Westend and the Gallus district.
 It houses ten exhibition halls with a total of 321754 m2 of space and 96,078 m2 of outdoor space.

 Frankfurt and the river Rhine tributary Main acquired transnational economic importance in the Middle Ages.
 In 1337 the Holy Roman Emperor Louis IV of Bavaria issued a diploma privilege so that any other city was not allowed to establish a market or trade fair if this could harm the Frankfurt Trade Fair in any way.
 This imperial backing allowed Frankfurt to retain the commanding importance of the Frankfurt Trade Fair for centuries.
 In the Middle Ages the full range of manufactured and semi-processed commodities were trade at Frankfurt Fairs.

 Hosted in Frankfurt are the Frankfurt Book Fair (Frankfurter Buchmesse), the world's largest book fair, the Ambiente Frankfurt, the world's largest consumer goods fair, the Achema, the world's largest plant engineering fair, and many more like Paperworld, Christmasworld, Beautyworld, Tendence Lifestyle or Light+Building.
-Messe Frankfurt GmbH, the owner and operator company, organized 87 exhibitions in 2010, 51 thereof in foreign countries.
-It is one of the largest trade fair companies with commercial activities in over 150 countries.
+Messe Frankfurt GmbH, the owner and operator company, organized 87 exhibitions in 2010, of which 51 were in foreign countries.
+It is one of the largest trade fair companies with commercial activities in more than 150 countries.